mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-> In-context learning is a powerful paradigm but its sensitivity to the input prompt makes it difficult to trust in practice.
+> In-context learning is a powerful paradigm enabled with large language models.
+However, its sensitivity to the input prompt makes it difficult to trust in practice.
-We propose an influence-based example selection method that links the presence of examples directly to good ICL performance through the comptuation of in-context influences.
+We propose an influence-based example selection method that links the presence of examples directly to good ICL performance through the use of in-context influences.

 In recent advances, large language models (LLM) have offered a natural interface for users to interact with AI through the mode of **prompting**.
-By describing their needs in natural language, human can steer language models to generate a desired output, including writing computer programs, taking [standardized exams](https://www.cnn.com/2023/01/26/tech/chatgpt-passes-exams/index.html), or coming up with original [Thanksgiving dinner recipes](https://www.nytimes.com/2022/11/04/dining/ai-thanksgiving-menu.html).
+By describing their needs in natural language, human can steer language models to generate certain desired outputs such as writing computer programs, taking [standardized exams](https://www.cnn.com/2023/01/26/tech/chatgpt-passes-exams/index.html), or coming up with original [Thanksgiving dinner recipes](https://www.nytimes.com/2022/11/04/dining/ai-thanksgiving-menu.html).

-To elicit more performance out of language models, the NLP research community has identified a bag of "tricks" for prompting.
+To elicit better performance out of LLMs, the research community has identified a bag of "tricks" for prompting.
-For example, one can help a model generate more precise outputs by specifying a task [instruction](https://arxiv.org/abs/2203.02155) or asking the models to think [step-by-step](https://arxiv.org/abs/2201.11903).
-This study focuses on another common, yet powerful approach to prompting called **In-context learning** (ICL).
+One can help a model generate more precise outputs by outlining a detailed task [instruction](https://arxiv.org/abs/2203.02155) or asking the model to think [step-by-step](https://arxiv.org/abs/2201.11903). in this study, we focus on another common, yet powerful approach to prompting called *In-context learning* (ICL).

 ### Few-shot ICL
 ICL is originally introduced with the release of [GPT-3](https://arxiv.org/abs/2005.14165).
 This prompting paradigm involves providing the model with a set of high-quality examples (few-shot) and asking it to generate the next mostly likely text sequence.
-Compared to finetuning, ICL requires no parameter updates to the model - it "learns" to condition on given examples similar to how a human would learn when performing a task.
+Compared to finetuning, ICL requires no parameter updates to the model.
+The model simply "learns" by conditioning on the examples provided in-context, analogous to how a human would learn when asked to perform a task.

-For instance, we can prompt GPT-3 to do sentiment analysis:
+As an example, we can prompt GPT-3 to do sentiment analysis:
 {% include gallery id="icl" type="center" layout="center" caption="An instance of few-shot ICL with GPT-3.
 Model completion is highlighted in blue." %}

-In the above example, GPT-3 is provided with examples for 3-shot prompting.
+In the above prompt, we provide GPT-3 with 3 examples (3-shot) and ask it to analyze the sentiment of the last input.
-The model recognizes the distribution of the inputs (restaurant reviews), the label space ("Positive" or "Negative"), the task.
-It correctly completes the sequence with label "Negative" on an input about the spice level of the dish.
+The model recognizes the distribution of the inputs (restaurant reviews), the label space ("Positive" or "Negative"), and the nature of the task.
+It correctly completes the sequence with label "Negative".

 ### Perils of in-context learning

-Despite these promises, ICL comes with many known weaknesses.
-For example, the prompting paradigm is susceptible to factors such as prompt format (natural language template), example selection (variable effectiveness of demonstrations), and the order of in-context examples (later examples matter tend to swing model predictions) [[ACL tutorial](https://raw.githubusercontent.com/allenai/acl2022-zerofewshot-tutorial/main/acl2022-zerofewshot-tutorial.pdf)].
+Unfortunately , ICL comes with many known weaknesses.
+Its performance is susceptible to factors that have no relations meaningful prompt semantics or structure.
+These include prompt formats (the natural language template of an example), example selection (variable effectiveness of demonstrations), and the order of in-context examples (later examples matter tend to swing final prediction) [[ACL tutorial](https://raw.githubusercontent.com/allenai/acl2022-zerofewshot-tutorial/main/acl2022-zerofewshot-tutorial.pdf)].

 {% include gallery id="order" layout="" caption="Reordering examples flips the prediction of GPT-3." %}

-ICL is _brittle_.
+In other words, ICL is _brittle_.
 In the example above, simply reordering the examples has potentially exposed the model to recency bias.
 It wrongly predicts "Positive" by spuriously following the labels at later positions in the prompt.
-From a practicioner's perspective, given a language model, how can we understand the culprits behind poor ICL performance?
+From a practicioner's perspective, it is difficult to pinpoint the culprit behind poor ICL performance?
-It is unclear if the prompt, the model, or the examples themselves present the problem.
+It is not lear if the prompt, the model, or the examples themselves present the problem.

-In this study, we focus on example selection as basis for making few-shot ICL more robust.
-We propose an influence-based selection method that can select a set of high-performing (and stable) examples by optimizing against a performance metric.
+In this study, we focus on example selection as the basis for robustifying few-shot ICL.
+We propose an influence-based selection method that can select a set of high-performing examples against a performance metric that can generalize to test time.

 ### In-context influence
 Traditional ML frameworks present a variety of methods to understand how training data affects model performance.